mthmulders/rusty-beans/README.md

   * [X] parses the access flags for the class that is described by the class file.
   * [X] parses the class name of the class that is described by the class file.
   * [X] parses the "super" class name of the class that is described by the class file.
+  * [X] parses the implemented interface of the class that is described by the class file.

 ## License